navalta3030/app_client/README.md

 ## Instructions

 - Adding more navigation goes along with views.
-  - under src/views/home, create another .file or copy one of those files inside it.
+  - under src/layouts/views/home, create another .file or copy one of those files inside it.
-  - under src/routes.js.
+  - under src/layours/routes/HomeRouts.ts
     - add your object inside the array
-      - layout : this is the main route after root.
-      - path : After the home layout, this is the route.
+      - path : this is the route path.
-      - name : this is the nav link
+      - name : this is the nav link shown in the navigation bar
       - views : which view teamplate should it generate?

 ## Docker documentation